×

 • Departments offering their alumni population the opportunity to join in a guest presenter that is an expert in the field.

-• Faculty and staff may serve as guest presenters in conferences or consortiums, utilizing the Zoom Webinar can allow even larger reach for those who were unable to attend conferences in-person.
+• Faculty and staff may serve as guest presenters in consortium or conferences, utilizing the Zoom Webinar can allow even larger reach for those who were unable to attend conferences in-person.

 • Large cross-department full-day presentations, allowing campus partners to join remotely for the session(s) that they find most applicable to their tasks and interactions with those groups.